CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

-# Exercise 2: Create Store‑Operations Agent in Copilot Studio
+# Exercise 2: Create a Store Operations Agent in Copilot Studio

 ### Estimated Duration: 45 Minutes

 ## Overview

 In this exercise, you will create a Copilot Studio agent that will serve as the foundation for your store operations assistant.
-You will define the agent’s purpose by assigning it a name and description, and connect it to key knowledge sources such as the product catalog, store policy documents, and website content.
+You will define the agent’s purpose by assigning it a name and description and connecting it to key knowledge sources such as the product catalog, store policy documents, and website content.
 These steps will enable your agent to deliver relevant, AI-powered responses based on indexed information.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Creating a store-operations agent in Copilot Studio
+- Task 1: Creating a Store Operations Agent in Copilot Studio

-- Task 2: Adding knowledge sources to the agent
+- Task 2: Adding Knowledge Sources to the Agent

-## Task 1: Creating a store-operations agent in Copilot Studio
+## Task 1: Creating a Store Operations Agent in Copilot Studio

 In this task, you will create a new agent in Microsoft Copilot Studio by defining its name, description, and basic configuration settings.
 This agent will serve as the base for enabling intelligent store operations.

-1. Navigate back to Copilot Studio page from the browser.
+1. Navigate back to the Copilot Studio page from the browser.

-1. From the home page, select **Create (1)** from left menu and click on **+ New agent (2)** to create an agent.
+1. From the home page, select **Create (1)** from the left menu and click on **+ New agent (2)** to create an agent.

    ![](./media/ex2img1.png)

-1. In the next pane, select **configure (1)** and provide the following details.
+1. In the next pane, select **Configure (1)** and provide the following details.

     | Key                     | Value                               |
     |-------------------------------|--------------------------------------------|